What are Black Cuban peppers?

-Jalapeño reference point: 5 to 23 times hotter
+- Jalapeño reference scale: 5 to 23 times hotter

 What does the Black Cuban pepper look like and taste like?

-The look is the thing here that makes the Black Cuban pepper special.
+The look is the thing here that makes this chili special.
 The pod itself is tiny and conical, growing to an inch in length.
 They are only slightly larger than the minuscule chiltepin or pequin peppers.

 But it’s the colors and not the size that’s the show.
 The pods stand upright on their stems and age from a dramatic black (or a purplish-black) to simmering red as they mature.
 And that’s not all.
 Their stems and leaves aren’t satisfied with the common green like most other chilies.
-Instead the Black Cuban pepper has dark purplish hues throughout the plant.
-To top if off, the Black Cuban sprouts lovely vibrant purple flowers.
+Instead the Black Cuban has dark purplish hues throughout the plant.
+To top it off, it sprouts lovely vibrant purple flowers.
 It’s a beautiful backdrop, especially for those that love darker design elements and edible landscaping.